 The standard rate of corporate taxation in Malaysia is 24% for a resident company.

-But for SMEs (or groups with paid-up capital RM2.5 million or less), the rate is reduced to 17% (reduced from 18%).
+But for SMEs (or groups with paid-up capital of RM2.5 million or less), the rate is reduced to 17% (reduced from 18%).
 Based on information derived from year-of-assessment (YA) 2020, this Corporate Income Tax (CIT) is chargeable on the first RM600,000, with any excess in income being subjected to taxation at 24%.

-Other taxes on companies in Malaysia
+Other Taxes On Companies in Malaysia

 Among other types of taxes, while Malaysia doesn’t levy a withholding tax (WT) on dividends, a 15% WT is applied to interest paid to a non-resident unless reduced by a tax treaty.
-This rate is 10% when applied to royalties, technical and non-technical service fees.
+This rate is 10% when applied to royalties, technical, and non-technical service fees.

 The country doesn’t levy any capital gains tax on investments or capital assets.
 But do note that Malaysia has a “ Real Property Gains Tax” (RPGT) of 30%, which is levied on gains arising from the sale of real property including land, buildings, or shares of a real estate company, within three years of acquisition.